marwahfaraj/Arabic-twittes-sentiment-analysis/README.md

 9. [Further Study](#further-study)

 ## Background and Motivation
-This dataset consists of more than 56 thousand tweets in Arabic Language.
-I’m using NLP (Natural Language Processing) to implement sentiment analysis and Machine Learning Algorithms to classify whether the sentiment is positive or negative.
+Implementing sentiment analysis in Arabic Language.
+I’m using NLP (Natural Language Processing) to demonstrate that and Machine Learning Algorithms to classify whether the sentiment is positive or negative.

 ----
 ## Data